Can I Donate Blood If I’m On Antibiotics? | Essential Blood Facts

 The main goals include:

-By following recommended guidelines about antibiotic use and waiting times before donating blood, everyone wins — donors stay healthy while recipients get safe products.
+By following recommended guidance about antibiotic use and waiting times before donating blood, everyone benefits—donors stay safer while recipients receive a well-screened blood product.

 A Quick Recap Table: Can I Donate Blood If I’m On Antibiotics?